sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     * Positive integer
 :Description:
     This is the number of times a failed file transfer is retried.
+    The retries for failed file transfer are done after `retry_wait` seconds.
+    If the file transfer still fails after all retries, the file is ignored.
+    Any other file continues to be transfered.

+    It is also the number of retries in the case the source directory is no longer available.
+    The retries for a failed source directory, are done after `changes_poll_interval` seconds.
+    If the source directory is still not available after all retries, the whole transfer fails and no other file is processed.

     When set to `0`, failed file transfers are never retried.